pattersondev/happify/README.md

-# A personalized pie chart with user's top music genres on Spotify
+# A Personalized Smiley Face Graphic Powered By The Spotify API

-Check it live here 👉🏼 https://spotify-chart.web.app/
+Want to try it out?
+See the live version of the site here https://happifying.netlify.app/

 ---
-It mainly uses React and it's Context API

 To run locally